* NEC – Photo Contest Rules 2021*

 doe_john_corydoras_sterbai_C1_E1 or doe_jane_planted_aquarium_C4_E2

-Method of Delivery: Entries should be e-mailed as file attachments to Richard Pierce e-mail by midnight March 7, 2017.
+Method of Delivery: Entries should be e-mailed as file attachments to Richard Pierce: firstname.lastname@example.org by 11:59 PM April 21, 2021.
 Each e-mail should not exceed 2 Mb in size and may contain multiple photos.
 Use several e-mails if necessary.
 The body of the e-mail should include the entrant's name, address, e-mail address and phone number.
 A list of files sent should also be included giving the file name, description of the photo, class and entry number.
 The contest chairman will reply by e-mail within 72 hours indicating the files have been received.
 If you do not hear back within 72 hours you should follow up with another e-mail or phone call to be sure that the files were received.

 All entries will be archived, renamed and cross-referenced so that the judges will not see the entrant's name as part of the judging.
 The judges' decisions will be final.

-Review of Entries and Judging: On Friday evening, the first night of the convention, there will be a public review and critique of the entries.
-All convention attendees are welcome.
-Refer to your convention program for the time and location of this event.
-This will be the judges' first look at the photographic entries and the judges will be invited to critique the photos, pointing out the strong points and weak points of each photo.
+Review of Entries and Judging: On the evening of Friday, April 23, 2021, the first night of the convention, there will be an open public review and critique of the entries.
+All convention attendees are welcome to attend.
+Refer to your convention program for the time of this event.
+This will be the judges' first look at the photographic entries and the judges will be asked to critique each photograph, pointing out the strong points and weak points of each.
 The purpose of this session is education.
 The judges will be asked to give honest constructive criticism on the photographic entries.
 If you are not ready to hear such criticism of your photographs, please do not attend.
 The audience is expected to remain respectful during this session.
-From this session observers should get a better idea of what makes a strong photograph, in the opinion of the judges.
-After all the photographs have been critiqued the public will be asked to vacate the room and the judges will make their selections for the winning photos.
+From this session, observers should get a better idea of what makes a strong photograph, in the opinion of the judges.
+After all the photographs have been critiqued the judges will make their selections for the winning photos in private.

-Awards: Cash awards will be presented at the annual convention breakfast.
+Awards: Cash awards will be mailed or digitally transferred to the winners.

 Technical support: If entrants have questions pertaining to preparing their photographs for submission they are welcome to contact the Contest Chair for help.
 The Chair will provide help and advice in resizing, formatting and submitting the photographs only.
 The Contest Chair will not give advice on artistic issues, post work, or other issues not pertaining to getting the photographs in the correct size and file format for submission.